HubTou/PyLists4C/DOC.md

 ```C
 extern LIST* listSortedByInsertion(LIST* pList, BOOLEAN reversed, BOOLEAN caseInsensitive, BOOLEAN noDuplicates);
 ```
+As explained above, this function is based on [listInsertSorted()](DOC.md#listinsertsorted), so check its caveats.

+It's meant to be called (or not...) by the listSort() function, but you can still call it directly if you want to benchmark the efficiency of different sort algorithms on linked lists...

 ### listReverse()
 Reverses the order of a LIST